+This event has been canceled.
 The United States Holocaust Memorial Museum is closely monitoring the rapidly changing situation with COVID-19 (the coronavirus).
-The health and well-being of our visitors, staff, and event attendees are our priority.
-As the situation evolves, we will update the Museum's operating status—including opening hours and program schedule—should it change.
+The safety and well-being of our event attendees, program participants, and staff are our highest priority.
+Thank you for your understanding.
+We appreciate your interest in the Museum and hope you will join us at a future program.

 A Chicago Next Generation Event

 Why has one small town, over and over again, welcomed people fleeing danger?